Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Introduction

-This rather unexpected change of the $L^2$ norm in time is due to the choice of Neumann boundary condition.
-Recalling the standard interpretation of $|\phi(x,t)|^2 dx$ as the probability for finding the particle in the interval $(x,x+dx) $ at time $t$, the above result implies that there exists a probability flux which equals to the product of the density at the boundary and its speed.
+Recalling the standard interpretation of $|\psi(x,t)|^{2}dx$ as the probability for finding the particle in the interval $\left(x,x+dx\right)$ at time $t$, the above result implies that there exists a probability flux which equals to the product of the density at the boundary and its speed.
 Hence, the probability to find the particle within the boundaries changes in time.
 This implies that the evolution dictated by (\ref{td interval}) is not unitary.
 In this context, it is worth noting:

-1. The instantaneous $L^2$ norm is constant in the adiabatic limit $T\rightarrow \infty$.
+1. The instantaneous $L^{2}$ norm is constant in the adiabatic limit $T\rightarrow\infty$.

-2. For the Dirichlet boundary condition ($\phi(x,t)=0$), the instantaneous $L^2$ norm is constant.
-Equation (\ref{td interval}) shows that the change in norm arises also for the Robin boundary condition:
+2. For the Dirichlet boundary condition ($\psi(x,t)=0$), the instantaneous $L^{2}$ norm is constant.
+Equation (\ref{normchange}) shows that the change in norm arises also for the Robin boundary condition:

-In Section 2 we return to this problem, and derive the boundary conditions which render the time evolution unitary, ensuring probability conservation.
-We follow previous studies which treat time dependent domain boundaries in different contexts.
-The time dependent Schr\"odinger equation on domains in $\mathbb{R}^n$ with time dependent boundary was studied in \cite {rice,Munier,Duca}.
-The propogation of electromagnetic waves in vibrating cavities is a closely related problem studied in \cite {EM}.
+In Section \ref{section2} we return to this problem, and derive the boundary conditions which render the time evolution unitary, ensuring probability conservation.
+We follow previous studies which treat time dependent domains in different contexts.
+The time dependent Schrödinger equation on domains in $\mathbb{R}^{n}$ with time dependent boundary was studied in \cite{Doescher1969,Munier1981,Duca2021}.
+The propagation of electromagnetic waves in vibrating cavities is a closely related problem studied in \cite{Moore1970}.
 The present work can be considered as an extension of these studies to quantum graphs.
-We shall note that the time dependent Schr\"odinger equation on a star graph was studied in \cite{Tashkent}.
-However, the vertex boundary conditions considered there are not consistent with the ones presented here, and do not address the problem discussed above.
+We shall note that the time dependent Schrödinger equation on a star graph was studied in \cite{Matrasulov2015}.
+However, the vertex boundary conditions considered there correspond to the Dirichlet condition, and thus do not address the problem discussed above.